DiegoAR98/CMS-style-blog/README.md

 ## Deployment

-This application is deployed on Heroku.[Click here](https://your-heroku-app-name.herokuapp.com) to view the project on Heroku.
+This application is deployed on Heroku.[https://dashboard.heroku.com/apps/blooming-woodland-76777](https://your-heroku-app-name.herokuapp.com) to view the project on Heroku.

 ## License